Overview of Home Assistant capabilities

 - Move the database to MariaDB for performance.

-- Add Home Assistant Blue or NUC if you need more headroom.
+- Add Home Assistant Blue or a NUC if you need more headroom.

-- Explore Node‑RED for complex automation flows if YAML feels clumsy.
+- Try Node‑RED for complex automation flows if YAML feels clumsy.

-I chose Home Assistant because it gives ownership, flexibility and strong local control for my smart home and IoT kit.
-It demands a bit of hands on work, but that work pays back in reliable automations you actually trust.
+I chose Home Assistant because it gives me ownership, flexibility, and local control for my smart home and IoT kit.
+It takes some hands-on work, but that is the trade-off for automations I actually trust.